iluvjava/Maths/Math 407/Math 407.md

 $$\max(c^T x: Ax \leq b;\; x\in \mathbb{R^n_+})$$

-## Fundemental Theorem of Linear Programming
+## Fundamental Theorem of Linear Programming
 * No optimal  --> infeasible or unbounded
 * Feasible exists --> There is a basis of vector that achieve feasibility
 * There is optimal --> At least one optimal exists